 During the early 2020s a range of economic shocks (including the COVID19 pandemic, the UK’s exit from the EU market in 2020, higher inflation, and a more volatile energy and commodity market ensuing from the Russian invasion of Ukraine in 2022) have resulted in significant challenges for businesses of all sizes.
 Other changes to the economy have come about through variations in working patterns, such as a considerable rise in the number of Sandwell residents working from home.

-It is within the context of this period of economic instability that the SLP is being developed.
+It was within the context of this period of economic instability that the SLP was developed.
 In effect this means that the underlying resilience of the local economic base has been tested by a period of major disruption.
-In terms of mitigating these challenges, Sandwell Council has had to prioritise a range of measures that have helped to lessen the impacts of the cost-of-living crisis on both local communities and businesses.
+In terms of mitigating these challenges, Sandwell Council had to prioritise a range of measures that have helped to lessen the impacts of the cost-of-living crisis on both local communities and businesses.

 Ensuring economic growth is sustainable remains a major priority for future development in Sandwell and the SLP helps to deliver a key part of that process by identifying the right sites and policies to support economic growth.